fommil/fpmortals/manuscript/backmatter.md

 equivalent to `extends AnyVal` but without the caveats.

-A> A limitation of Haskell's record syntax is that a field name cannot be used more A> than once in the same type.
-However, we can workaround this by enabling a A> `LANGUAGE` extension:
+A> A limitation of Haskell's record syntax is that a field name cannot be used in A> different data types.
+However, we can workaround this by enabling a `LANGUAGE` A> extension, allowing us to use `name` in both `Human` and `Company`:
 A>
 A> {lang="text"}
 A> ~~~~~~~~
 A>   {-# LANGUAGE DuplicateRecordFields #-}
 A>
-A>   data Resource = Human { id :: Int, name :: String } |
+A>   data Resource = Human { serial :: Int, name :: String }
-A>                   Robot { id :: Int }
+A>   data Company  = Company { name :: String, employees :: [Resource] }
 A> ~~~~~~~~
 A>
 A> There are a lot of language extensions and it is not uncommon to have 20 or more